Shingles, stress and depression – how are they linked?

 The US Center for Disease Control and Prevention found that almost 1 in 3 people in the USA will develop shingles at some point in their lives.
 (1)

 People with symptoms can pass the virus on to others who are not immune, either because they haven’t had chicken pox or the chicken pox vaccine.
 However, the infected person will develop chicken pox, not shingles.

 Shingles has been linked to mental health problems such as chronic stress and depression – which we will discuss below.
-If you are curious about your mental well-being and cognitive health, take this Online Cognitive Test to understand your cognitive state, strengths and weaknesses.

 What are the symptoms of shingles?

 Firstly, shingles can cause tingling, numbness and a burning, intense pain in an area of skin.
 This may be accompanied by a headache and a general feeling of being unwell.